worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 kaboom();
 ```

-This code initialises Kaboom and gives us a blank canvas to work with.
-We'll start by defining a level containing walls, movable crates and the player object.
+Our edited code initialises Kaboom and gives us a blank canvas to work with.
+We'll start by defining a level containing walls, movable crates, and the player object.
 Add the following code beneath `kaboom();`:

 ```javascript
 // level